Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### Running the PS Application

-Follow the below steps to test the Fidus MUSIC algorithm with MATLAB:
+Use the following steps to test the Fidus MUSIC algorithm with MATLAB:

 * Run the host application on VCK190 board:
   * `sudo su`